Character Design

 Spread Illustration

 My goal for this last illustration was to drastically increase the scope of my character's world.
-In the past two stages Dalha is the center of the work and she represents the strength and beauty of a natural, mythical power.
-But what if she was faced with something even larger, more ancient, and while still a force of nature, has the power of fire and destruction rather than growth.
+In the past two stages, Dalha is the center of the work and she represents the strength and beauty of a natural, mythical power.
+But what if she was faced with something even larger, more ancient?
+Something that is still a force of nature, but has the power of fire and destruction rather than growth.
 I don't think this image is necessarily leading to a battle (one that Dalha may not win), instead this is just about the horror and enormity of the moment.

 The creature, a fire elemental, uses a combination of different animal features, which is common in mythological creatures as well as in the Avatar universe.
 I used mainly foxes and Harpy eagles as reference for my creature (the "crown" that Harpy eagles have became my nod to the flaming halo of a traditional phoenix).
 With Dalha’s design established, the focus was now on pushing her expression and the halted movement of her pose.
 The same process of starting with watercolor and moving back to digital was used to create a base of texture and color but allowed experimentation with a glowing fire effect to enhance the image.
 The format used is a sort of cut-image to show the two different perspectives and give the scene a slight pause between seeing Dalha's reaction and the reveal of the creature within the larger landscape.